robsterlini/robsterlini-frontend/src/journal/2020/instagram-is-a-highlight-reel.md

 It’s a collection of freeze frames, moments in time that the poster as felt happy with sharing with the world (or at the very least those they have allowed to follow them).

-{% figureFull
-  ["journal/instagram-is-a-highlight-reel/bristol.jpg", "journal/instagram-is-a-highlight-reel/christmas.jpg"],
-  ["793x991", "793x991"],
+{{ figure(
+  [{
+    "src": "journal/instagram-is-a-highlight-reel/bristol.jpg",
+    "alt": "A sunset snap of me looking out over the Clifton Suspension Bridge in Bristol", "width": 793,
+    "height": 991
+  },
+  {
+    "src": "journal/instagram-is-a-highlight-reel/christmas.jpg",
+    "alt": "A photo of me outside the local nurseries with a wrapped Christmas tree", "width": 793,
+    "height": 991
+  }],
+  layout="full",
-  ["A sunset snap of me looking out over the Clifton Suspension Bridge in Bristol", "A photo of me outside the local nurseries with a wrapped Christmas tree"], "This is me in Bristol (left), most people know it as my happy place; and then again at Christmas (right), a time of year that I absolutely love."
+  caption="This is me in Bristol (left), most people know it as my happy place; and then again at Christmas (right), a time of year that I absolutely love."
-%}
+) }}

 In both of these photos, I was going through a really rough patch – whether it was coming to terms with leaving a city I adored, or struggling with a particularly challenging bout of SAD.